 How to handle anxiety in children – Understanding the type of anxiety your child has

-There are six common types of anxiety that are usually experienced by children.
+Six common types of anxiety are usually experienced by children.
 If you’re learning how to deal with anxiety in a child, you should know these:

 - Obsessive Compulsive Disorder

 Besides these medically recognized anxiety disorders in children, there are several generalized fears.
 As they grow older and learn more about the world, the list of fears may grow and require you to know how to deal with anxiety in a child.

 While some fears tend to be based on realistic events, many may be imaginary.
 Some of the common fears include:

 - The dark